chimericdream/worldofpannotia.com/src/_artifacts/deck-of-many-things.md

     _Comet:_ The character must single-handedly defeat the next hostile monster or monsters encountered, or the benefit is lost.
 If successful, the character gains enough XP to attain the next experience level.

-    _Donjon:_ This card signifies imprisonment &ndash; either by the _imprisonment_ spell or by some powerful being.
+    _Donjon:_ This card signifies imprisonment &ndash; either by the {% spell_link imprisonment %} spell or by some powerful being.
 All gear and spells are stripped from the victim in any case.
 Draw no more cards.

     _Euryale:_ The medusalike visage of this card brings a curse that only the fates card or a deity can remove.
 The –1 penalty on all saving throws is otherwise permanent.